 Whenever I return to Sydney, I know I will make it a priority to complete this Manly to Spit Bridge coastal trek again.

-The truth is completing everything I’ve mentioned in this 7-day Sydney itinerary will be quite challenging in such a short amount of time.
+Completing everything I’ve mentioned in this 7-day Sydney itinerary will be quite challenging in such a short amount of time.
 That’s why I’m going to leave this final day a little bit more open and flexible.

+There really is no shortage of amazing things to do in Sydney, and I’m sure you’ll want some free time to just go with the flow and see what happens.
 With that being said, here are a few more things that I think could be an awesome addition to your time in Sydney and that you could easily fit into your last day.

 Taronga Zoo

-“There’s really nowhere in the world quite like Darling Harbour.
-From first light to starry nights, there’s always something going on here.
+“From first light to starry nights, there’s always something going on here.
 Coffee machines froth, water laps, children play, friends chat, steaks sear, glasses clink, and bass thumps.
-Infectious sounds travel on harbor breezes as text messages and online updates share snapshots of good times.
 If you’re a local, chances are you really do come here often.
 If you’re new in town, there’s no question you’ll have this sparkling harbor on your Sydney bucket list.”

 Sydney Tower Eye Rotating Buffet / Bar